From the 40 Days of Daily Bread Series.

 Out of the furnace comes Shadrach, Meshach, and Abednego.
 Nebi blesses God, yet no repentance.
 He has another dream…

 Nebi hears he’s great again (Daniel 4:22), but not above God (4:25).
-Danny warns Nebi about his sin (4:27), but he still doesn’t repent.
+Daniel warns Nebi about his sin (4:27), but he still doesn’t repent.
 A year passes and while he was praising himself aloud God immediately humbles him (4:29-32).